kbhaskett/hash-file-node/README.md

 # hash-file-node
-hashing columns in a file dynamic
+hashing columns in a file dynamically

 install NodeJS